BhanuLogan/DesignDen/src/ratelimiter/readme.md

 - Keep the design **simple and extendable**.
 Later, this system might be enhanced to support features like **burst traffic handling** or **distributed rate limiting**.

 ---

-### Expected Classes and Interfaces:
-Here are some classes/interfaces you might use, but feel free to add/change as needed:

-1. **RateLimiter**: Interface that defines the contract for rate limiting.
-    - `boolean isAllowed(String userId)`: Returns true if the request is allowed; false otherwise.

-2. **TokenBucketRateLimiter**: A concrete implementation using the **token bucket** approach.
-This will re-fill tokens at regular intervals (e.g., every 60 seconds).

-3. **SlidingWindowRateLimiter** : Implement a sliding window rate limiter to handle requests more smoothly over time.

----

 ### Example Use Case:

 ```plaintext